 The first time you launch Dashlane, you will need to set up your account.
 It's quick and easy to setup.

-The first thing you will need to do is assign an email address and a master password to your Dashlane account.
-Remember this is your master password, the key to all your others, so pick something strong but also one you can remember.
+The first thing you will need to do is assign an email address and a Master Password to your Dashlane account.
+Remember this is your Master Password, the key to all of your passwords, so pick something strong but also one you can remember.

-Note that you can choose to let the application remember your master password, but it will still be required from time to time, as your master password is the key to encrypt and decrypt your data.
+Note that you can choose to let the application remember your Master Password, but it will still be required from time to time.

 Now you can go through all the introduction screens.
 Click the Next button at the bottom right to get started.